mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 ## Callcc from Delimited Continuation

 Finally, the semantics of `callcc` are useful, even when working with delimited continuations.
-Here is `callcc` from the delimited continuation monad implemented for delimiated continuations:
+Here is `callcc` from the continuation monad implemented for delimited continuations:

 ```js
 var callcc = (function(){